oguh1-61803/biomeld-general-morphology-generator/README.md

 The output of the code is saved in a folder called "morphologies".

 > **Assumptions**

-* The number of morphologies (and consequently the CPPNs) generated is 35.

 * The specific parameters related to NEAT are taken from the configuration of previous reseearch and have not been modified.